 B. Michigan Trail Special Assessment is coming back to the Board.
 A Special Meeting will be required as too much time has elapsed since they first began this request.
 Conditions we will need to consider before approval were discussed.
 No formal action taken.

 6. Budget Dates: No specific dates were set.
-It was agreed to use Mr. Cook’s format from last year for this year as well.
+It was agreed to use BS&A format from last year for this year as well.
+CONTINUE TO USE TEAM FORMAT.

 7. No Public Comment given.